ImperialCollegeLondon/hlp2020-07/README.md

 They let you use gitub with a private repo and more than 3 contributors

-(1) Create a github id from github.com using your **imperial.ac.uk** e-mail address if you don't have such now.
+(1) Create a github from github.com using your **imperial.ac.uk** e-mail address if you don't have such now.

 (2) Join ImperialCollegeLondon organisation as detailed [here](https://www.imperial.ac.uk/admin-services/ict/self-service/research-support/research-support-systems/github/working-with-githubcom/).
 NB you must be on campus or vpn for this to work.